I believe that all kids love to play, and that there’s no better way for children to learn than when they’re having fun.

 Each course lasts ~12 days, enough time for children to become autonomous with their new crafting skills.

-The founding principle of the project is obviously not in buying/using brand new plastic bags to raise children’s awareness of the plastic waste pollution.
+My project’ founding principle is definitely not about buying/using brand new plastic bags to make crafts with kids and so to step against the plastic waste pollution.

-The first step of the project is to collect discarded plastic bags that we can upcycle.
+The first step of the project is to collect discarded plastic bags that we can reuse.

 Again: this step is not about cleaning a dirty area, but to collect the plastic waste / plastic bags that we can reuse.